OrangeTux/minimal-docker-python-setup/README.md

 # Minimal Docker Python setup
 A demo of a minimal Nginx-uWSGI-Flask-Redis stack using Docker.
-The app store counts amount of visits per IP and stores it in Redis before returning it to the client.
+The app counts amount of visits per IP and stores it in Redis before returning it to the client.

 Setup consists of 3 containers: